 I want more and I want it NOW!
 Okay, just for disclosure this book does contain violence (including killing so expect blood), implied sexual intercourse, and I remember seeing one F-word towards the end.

 I’ve never been a huge fan of fairytale retellings.
 They seem to either be especially good or don’t quite cut it.
 My last foray into this genre was A Tale Dark As Gold which was great save for the incredibly rushed ending that still annoys me today for ruining the book.
 This YA novel though is quite different.

 I found Etta a fantastic character.
 She is a strong protagonist who is willing to do as she must but in her own way.
 Despite blood and fighting not normally something I read about I found it refreshing I was cheering Etta from the sidelines all the way.

 Her relationship with Alexandre – which is slowly revealed in memories throughout the book – is incredibly well balanced.
 This isn’t an insta-love situation but there is a strong connection that makes it a compelling situation for the reader to be reading – it’s difficult to explain without giving it away so just trust me – it’s awesome.

 This book I feel has appropriate themes that it could be used in the classroom.
-Conflicts throughout history have occured in real life and this book exemplafies the issues around old scores and vengence.
+Conflicts throughout history have occurred in real life and this book exemplifies the issues around old scores and vengeance.
 Strong story writing and plot again make this ideal to use as an example or model in the classroom (I truly wish this book existed when I was in school because I would have enjoyed reading a school assigned text!).

 This book is released October 2018.
 My only issue with the book is this…book 2 isn’t out yet…and then I have to wait for book 3 – How inconsiderate of the author to make her readers sit on the edge of their seats!
 This is definitely one for the bookshelf at home, for maturing YA readers who want actions, adventure, and characters with depth.
 Bring on book 2, Golden Chains.